 The next day was Museum Day.
 We of course made our way first to the Mucha Museum.
 It was small but very nice as well as informative.
 The gift shop was disappointingly sparse, but fortunately a ton of souvenir shops carried copies of his prints.
 Afterward we enjoyed a coffee break at Cafe Emporio - a very eclectic little cafe with broken egg shells decorating one wall.

-We wrapped up our museum tour in the Jewish Quarter, which featured several synagogues and a cemetery.
+featured several synagogues and a cemetery.
 In the cemetery, people were buried on top of one another because of limited space, which is why the headstones were so crammed together.
 It was a very solemn and impressive area.
 Here and there we came across walls where people left tiny scraps of paper with prayers written on them in the nooks and crannies.

 Our last full day in Prague was spent just wandering.
 We had exhausted all the tourist traps and now just wanted an agenda-free day.
 We decided to explore the Little Quarter, where we had spent the least amount of our time.
 We found a Royal Garden that was really pretty.
 It boasted Greek-influenced statuary, a hedge maze, fountains, and free roaming peacocks (which, under no circumstances, can you walk on the grass to take pictures of, as the nice man in the photo was coming to tell me).
 A wall that bordered the garden was made up completely of stalactites and stalagmites, like you'd see in a cave.
 Next to the wall was a large penned-in section that housed several enormous owls.
 I had no idea they could get that big.